-- · the work of the;

-- · the work of the external auditor;

-- the financial management and governance self-assessment process or the school resource management self-assesment tool;

-- the work of the executive managers within the academy trust who have responsibility for the development and maintenance

-of the internal control framework.
+- · the work of the internal auditor; - · the financial management and governance self-assessment process or the school resource management self-assessment tool; - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework. - · the work of the external auditor; - correspondence from ESFA: FNtI/NtI and 'minded to' letters.